Siouxsie and the Banshees: Legacy

 The two songwriters of the Smiths cited them; singer Morrissey said that "Siouxsie and the Banshees were excellent", and that "they were one of the great groups of the late 1970s, early 1980s".
 He also said in 1994: "If you study modern groups, those who gain press coverage and chart action, none of them are as good as Siouxsie and the Banshees at full pelt.
 That's not dusty nostalgia, that's fact".
 When asked "who do you regret not going to see live", guitarist Johnny Marr replied "Siouxsie and the Banshees mk 1.
 But mk 2 were even better".
 Marr mentioned his liking for John McGeoch and his contribution to the single "Spellbound".
 Marr qualified it as "clever" with a "really good picky thing going on which is very un-rock'n'roll".
 Smiths' historian Goddard wrote that Marr "praise[d] the McGeoch-era Banshees as a significant inspiration".
 U2 cited Siouxsie and the Banshees as a major influence and selected "Christine" for a Mojo compilation.
 The Edge was the presenter of an award given to Siouxsie at the Mojo ceremony in 2005.
 In December 1981, Dave Gahan of Depeche Mode named the Banshees as one of his three favourite bands, along with Sparks and Roxy Music.
 Gahan later hailed the single "Candyman" at its release, saying, "She always sounds exciting.
 She sings with a lot of sex – that's what I like.
 This is a great Banshees record ..., I like their sound.
 I used to see them quite a lot when I was younger."
 Commenting on the original Banshees line-up and how they were different from other groups, Gahan said: "Siouxsie And The Banshees, whom I adored, sang much more abstract, artistic about frustration.
 Colder and darker".
 Jim Reid of the Jesus and Mary Chain selected "Jigsaw Feeling" from The Scream as being among his favourite songs.
 Jim Reid wrote that in 1978 bands were doing something new; "The Banshees were one of them and their first record is one of my favourites".
 Thurston Moore of Sonic Youth listed "Hong Kong Garden" in his top 25 all-time favourite songs, saying "it was a completely new world".
 Kevin Shields of My Bloody Valentine also mentioned them as being among his early influences.
-Dave Navarro of Jane's Addiction once noted a parallel between his band and the Banshees: "There are so many similar threads: melody, use of sound, attitude, sex-appeal.
-I always saw Jane's Addiction as the masculine Siouxsie and the Banshees".
-Primal Scream's Bobby Gillespie liked the group's ability to produce pop songs while transmitting something subversive.
-He said, "They were outsiders bringing outsider subjects to the mainstream.
-We're not trying to rip off the Banshees, but that's kind of where we're coming from".
-He stated that among "the last great rock bands were Siouxsie and the Banshees ... the best post-punk bands for me.
-The ideas in the music and the lyrics for those ... bands completely influenced Primal Scream".